Jisan-mia/dom-projects/README.md

 ### Search Field Reveal

 - A simple implementation of classList toggle method.
 Also, css transition and transform property were utilized for animation.

+### Question List and Progress

+- This javascript project utilizes common use cases of DOM APIs like selecting elements, creating element, and updating the ui.